 Q: What are the key corporate objectives of

 A: Some objectives of LCBO's 2013-16

 strategic plan are:

-- Be a socially responsible retailer that promotes:
+- To be a socially responsible retailer recognized by Ontarians for

 Responsible consumption of alcohol